solvexia/solvexia-api-docs/processes/processes.md

 ## Get a list of process runs

-Returns a list of all created runs of a specified process.
+Returns a list of all process runs from a specified process.

 ```apacheconfig
 GET /v1/processes/{processId}/processRuns